monotykamary/hashnode-blog0/cll55ahuj000f09meh8zy3xg6.md

 ### Recreating the `Animal` Protocol

 We'll use our `createDataType` that we made from a previous post: [A neat way to write algebraic data types in TypeScript using Proxies](https://monotykamary.hashnode.dev/a-neat-way-to-write-algebraic-data-types-in-typescript-using-proxies).
-We will use it to simplify composing our data types create our `Dog` and `Cat` constructors and implement our `Animal` protocol similar to the above examples:
+We will use it to simplify composing our data types and create our `Dog` and `Cat` constructors and implement our `Animal` protocol similar to the above examples:

 ```typescript
 // compose our Dog and Cat constructors